SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

 Additional Resources

 As a total beverage company with an ever-expanding portfolio of choices, we source a wide range of agricultural ingredients from a complex global supply chain.
-Ensuring that these ingredients are produced in a way that respects farm workers and their communities while also protecting ecosystems is important to us.
-Our goal is to sustainably source all our ingredients over time.
-We publicly report on our 12 global priority ingredients—such as sugar, corn, fruit, coffee, tea and soybeans.
-In 2022, 64% of our global priority ingredient volumes were sustainably sourced to our leader standard, in line with our Principles for Sustainable Agriculture.
+Helping to ensure that these ingredients are produced in a way that respects farm workers and their communities while also protecting ecosystems is important to us.
+In 2023, 64% of our global priority ingredient volumes were sustainably sourced to our leader standard, in line with our Principles for Sustainable Agriculture.

 We work with our suppliers to promote practices and build capabilities covered in our Principles for Sustainable Agriculture (PSA), which span human and workplace rights, environmental protection, responsible farm management and animal health and welfare.
-Our suppliers must demonstrate that they are meeting the criteria by using global standards, including The Farm Sustainability Assessment of the Sustainable Agriculture Initiative Platform, the Bonsucro sustainable sugarcane standard and Rainforest Alliance certifications.
+We are also committed to collaboration across the wider industry and support credible third-party standards to simplify assurance and certifications for the farmers in our supply chain.
+For example, the Farm Sustainability Assessment of the Sustainable Agriculture Initiative (SAI) Platform, the Bonsucro sustainable cane standard and Rainforest Alliance certifications are three of the leading standards we support.

 Additional Resources